-Prerequisite: PSY 2003 and CJ 2003 or SOC 3043.
+Prerequisite: PSY 2003 and CJ(SOC) 2003.
 The course familiarizes students with various models, theories, and research regarding criminality from a psychological perspective.
 Genetic, constitutional, and biological factors will be emphasized, and some practical applications to dealing with criminals will be considered.